What exactly is a COE campground?

-A small fee is often required for day-use and an additional fee for overnight stays at campgrounds.
-These fees are considerably cheaper than many other campground options.
+A small fee is required for day use and an additional fee for overnight stays at campgrounds.
+However, these fees are considerably cheaper than many other campground options.

-Holders of a national passes receive 50% discounts on camping fees at COE managed areas:
+Holders of a national pass receive 50% discounts on camping fees at COE-managed areas:

 - Golden Age Passport